2000s Australian drought: Sydney

 Plans for a desalination project in Sydney were temporarily halted in 2005 after public opposition and the discovery of new underground aquifers.
 By late 2006, however, with Sydney's water storages plunging to their lowest levels since the 1950s – around 33% of capacity – the authorities decided to reinstate the project.
-A$1.8 billion desalination plant was then constructed at Kurnell, in southern Sydney, opening in the summer of 2009–10.
+A $1.8 billion desalination plant was then constructed at Kurnell, in southern Sydney, opening in the summer of 2009–10.

 The drought in Sydney eased around April 2008 and Sydney's main water catchments reached 65 percent, 25 per cent fuller than they were at the same time the previous year.

 Melbourne

 Melbourne had rain up to 90% below the average for September and October 2006, compounding the problem of extremely low rainfall from the preceding winter months.
 Melbourne had also experienced high temperatures throughout October causing increased evaporation of water in dams and reservoirs, which resulted in their levels falling by around 0.1% a day.
 As a result of all these factors Melbourne was put on tight water restrictions and as of July 2009, water levels in its dams were at a mere 27% of capacity.

 Melbourne had had Stage 3a water restrictions from 1 April 2007, and narrowly avoided Stage 4 restrictions, with the minimum storage level of around 25.8% remaining above the threshold of 25% for enacting Stage 4.
 This led to the construction of the North-South Pipeline which would divert water out of the Goulburn River and supply it to Melbourne to meet water demands.
 Many towns in Victoria were close to running out of water, with some of the few Victorian towns without water restrictions being in the East Gippsland water area, where reservoir levels were above 80%.

-The Victorian Government also began building a $3.1 Billion 150Gl (gigalitre) desalination plant, one of the world's largest.
-When completed in 2011, it would be capable of supplying up to a third of Melbourne's water needs.
+The Victorian Government also began building a $3.1 billion 150Gl (gigalitre) desalination plant, one of the world's largest.
+The Victorian Desalination Plant is capable of supplying up to a third of Melbourne's water needs, and was completed in 2012.

 The 2010 Victorian storms in March did little to help Melbourne's storage levels, but steady winter rains, and the 2010 Victorian floods in September, rapidly increased storage levels.
 2010 saw Australia officially record its wettest spring on record due to a moderate to strong La Nina developing over the region.
 Water restrictions were reduced to stage 3 on 2 April, and stage 2 on 1 September.